 2. Hire a bike

 Some people will travel half way around the world to see Keukenhof Gardens, after all they are known as the Garden of Europe and with 7 million bulbs planted each year, it’s not hard to see why!
-However, entry tickets to Keukenhof are 18 euros or 27.50 euros including the Keukenhof bus from the airport to the entrance.
-We ultimately decided not to buy these tickets as we didn’t fancy the huge queue to get in during the peak of the season or the crowds when we were inside (we went on Saturday 19th April which was Easter weekend too).
+However, entry tickets to Keukenhof are 20 euros or 42.50 euros including the Keukenhof bus from the airport to the entrance.
+We ultimately decided not to buy these tickets as we didn’t fancy the huge queue to get in during the peak of the season or the crowds when we were inside.

 This gave us the bike for 3 hours and there are 4 suggested bike routes which you can find here.
 We did the purple route as we’d checked the flower radar where the blooms were best that weekend, however with the amount of photo stops we did, it took us 3 hours instead of the suggested 1-2 hours!